 • You should test immediately if you are experiencing COVID-19 symptoms.

-• As of May 2023, private insurance companies are no longer required to fully cover COVID-19 at-home rapid antigen tests and lab tests.
+• Private insurance companies are not required to fully cover COVID-19 at-home rapid antigen tests and lab tests.
 If you are using government-sponsored health insurance or if you are uninsured, you may also pay out-of-pocket costs related to COVID-19 testing.

 Testing